microsoft/azure-pipelines-task-lib/node/docs/stepbystep.md

 Tasks can be created using tfx as a convenience, but it's good to understand the parts of a task.
 This tutorial walks through each manual step of creating a task.

-Note: The tutorial was done on a mac.
-Attempted to make generic for all platforms.
-Create issues in the repo.

 ## Video

 https://youtu.be/O_34c7p4GlM?t=1173